THE DEFINITIVE GUIDE TO CANADA’S EXPRESS ENTRY

 - 2.5k had applications expire

-Last years results were skewed applicants who have long been living and working in Canada or had outstanding job offers and therefore had very high scores.
+The first year’s results were skewed by applicants who have long been living and working in Canada or had outstanding job offers and therefore had very high scores.
 In fact, over 78% of invited candidates were already residents of Canada.
 The country of origin for the remainder of those invited to apply reflects the origin of qualified candidates in the pool, according to the CIC.
-Only 3% of candidates invited to apply were US citizens.Only 3% of skilled workers immigrating to Canada come from the US Click To Tweet
+Only 3% of candidates invited to apply were US citizens.Only 3% of skilled workers moving to Canada come from the US Click To Tweet

 My wife and I waited for the Express Entry system to launch before submitting our application, since the new system promised to be faster than the old (which was true).
 You can obsess over the numbers yourself.
-In fact, we have a friend that has been working in Ontario for years and is even married to a Canadian but is still waiting for Permanent Resident status since he applied before the Express Entry system launched in 2015.
+In fact, we have a friend that has been working in Ontario for years and is even married to a Canadian but got his a year after we got ours since he applied before the Express Entry system launched in 2015.

 When you create your account, you’ll get a MyCIC number.
 Save that information or you’ll have a heck of a time logging back in.